communitiesuk/funding-service-design-docker-runner/README.md

 * Check you have the `main` branch and latest revision of each repo checked out - see the `reset-all-repos` section below
 * If dependencies have changed you may need to rebuild the docker images using `make build`
 * To run an individual app rather than all of them, run `docker compose up <appname>` where app name is the key defined under `services` in [docker-compose.yml](docker-compose.yml)
-* If you get an error about a database not existing, try running `make down` followed by `make up`.
+* If you get an error about a database not existing, try running `make down`, `make clean-build,` followed by `make up`.
 This will remove and re-create any existing containers and volumes allowing the new databases to be created.

 ## Running e2e tests